mornkey/datasciencecoursera/Exploratory analysis/principles of analytic graphics.md

 ```{r setup, include=FALSE}
 1. Comparison
 ```
-always ask ' compared to what ? '
-evidence for a hypothesis is always relative to another competing hypothesis
+evidence for a hypothesis is always relative to another competing hypothesis. so whenever you hear a statement or evidence based on data, always ask " compared to what? "

 When you click the **Knit** button a document will be generated that includes both content as well as the output of any embedded R code chunks within the document.
 You can embed an R code chunk like this: